 How to combat the impact of rising interest rates and get ahead

-The impact of this recent hike will depend on your individual situation.
+The impact of a mortgage rate hike will depend on your individual situation.
 The more debt you have, the more pain it’s possible you’ll experience.
-But there are some ways you can minimise the impact of these increases and set yourself up to bounce back once interest rates start going back down.
+Luckily, there are some ways you can minimise the impact of interest rate increases and set yourself up so you can take full advantage when interest rates start going back down.

 Revisit your mortgage term